-VOA's Bangla Service provides millions of listeners, viewers and readers relevant news and information on radio, television, mobile and the Internet daily.
+VOA's Bangla service reaches several million people daily via the web, social media, and its television programs.
 While the press in Bangladesh is becoming less restrictive, targeted violence occasionally limits the freedom of journalists.
-VOA’s main broadcasts reach Bangladesh, and the Bangla-speaking Indian States of West Bengal, Assam and Tripura, as well as several Arab and Muslim countries in the Middle East, Southeast Asia and Africa, where Bangladeshi workers live.
-VOA Bangla programs also reach the diaspora community in the U.S. The service’s radio programs on medium wave and local FM affiliates reach an estimated 16 million listeners weekly.
-VOA Bangla also manages the radio programming in the Rohingya language for the refugee camp dwellers in eastern Bangladesh.
-In addition to radio, VOA Bangla has five weekly television programs, as well as a presence on the Internet and mobile.
-The service is also engaged in community outreach through its Fan Clubs.
-There are more than 1,100 active VOA Fan Clubs in Bangladesh and the Indian state of West Bengal.
+VOA’s main broadcasts reach Bangladesh, and the Bangla-speaking Indian states of West Bengal, Assam, and Tripura, as well as several Arab and Muslim countries in the Middle East, Southeast Asia and Africa, where Bangladeshi workers live.
+VOA Bangla programs also reach the diaspora community in the U.S. In addition, VOA Bangla manages radio programming in the Rohingya language for refugee camp dwellers in eastern Bangladesh.
+VOA Bangla has two weekly television programs, as well as a presence on the web and mobile.
+The service is also engaged in community outreach through its fan clubs.

 Programs and features available at: www.voabangla.com